Europe celebrates New Year amid heightened security

 New Year's celebrations called off in Russia

-In Russia, the country's military actions in Ukraine have overshadowed end-of-year celebrations, with the usual fireworks and concert on Moscow’s Red Square cancelled, as last year.
+In Russia, the country’s military actions in Ukraine overshadowed NYE celebrations, with the usual fireworks and concert on Moscow’s Red Square canceled, as they were last year.

+Even without the festivities, people gathered in the square, and some cheered and pointed their phones at a clock counting down the year’s final seconds.

 After shelling in the centre of the Russian border city of Belgorod on Saturday killed 24 people, some local authorities across Russia also cancelled their usual firework displays, including in Vladivostok.

-Millions throughout Russia are expected to tune into Russian President Vladimir Putin’s New Year’s address.
+Millions were expected to tune in to President Vladimir Putin’s New Year’s prerecorded address, in which he said no force could divide Russians and stop the country’s development.

 Sydney and Auckland were the world's first major cities to ring in 2024, with more than a million revellers cheering spectacular fireworks displays that lit up the skies over Sydney Harbor and New Zealand’s tallest structure, Sky Tower.